nikaiser/portfolio_docs/src/content/docs/2.5___posters/index.md

 ---
 ## Summary

 Every year at Sensata, I presented on significant technical accomplishments or interesting developments I worked on.
-Here is a summary.
+Here are a few of the posters I presented on.

 ## Photos